Skip to main content

 This is where the algorithm gets spooky.
 Google watches how users interact with your site.
 Do they click your result?
 Do they stay for 5 minutes or 5 seconds?
 Do they scroll to the bottom?
 Do they click on internal links?

 These behavioral signals act as a vote of confidence.
 High dwell time (how long a user stays on your page) tells Google, "This result worked."
 A high bounce rate tells Google, "This result failed."
-In 2026, your design and user experience (UX) directly impact your rankings because they influence user behavior.
+In 2026, your design and user experience (UX) impact your rankings because they influence user behavior.

 6. Technical Performance & Speed (Core Web Vitals)